rossrochford/trio_graph_scheduler/README.md

 The purpose of this is to:

 * Separate task scheduling/dependency from the functionality/logic of tasks.
-* Provide a shared scheduling data structure that can change dynamically during execution.
+* Provide a shared scheduling data structure that can change dynamically during execution and act as an in-memory store of task results.
-* Provide constraints on task concurrency by defining groups of worker loops.
+* Provide constraints on task concurrency by assinging task-types to worker-loop groups.

+This is very much a work in progress and the api is a little inelegant.
+To see how it's used, take a look at: tests/example.py